ben-razor/ceramic-models/README.md

-# Azulejo - Schema.org | JSON Schema | Ceramic Data Models
+# Azulejo - Schema.org | Ceramic Data Models

 This repository presents an application for creating [Data Models](https://developers.ceramic.network/tools/glaze/datamodel/) for [Ceramic Network](https://ceramic.network/) using data from Schema.org to bootstrap the process.